-- Revocation of Privilege.
-The

-Director of Foreign Liaison reserves

-the right to take administrative action

-to suspend or revoke ID card

-privileges for any illegal or

-inappropriate activities that would

-reflect negatively on the Washington

-Corps of Foreign Military Attachés.

-Additionally, any such incidents will

-be reported to the U.S. State

-Department for possible waiver of

-diplomatic immunity from criminal

-prosecution involving foreign

-personnel.
+Revocation of Privilege.
+The Director of Foreign Liaison reserves the right to take administrative action to suspend or revoke ID card privileges for any illegal or inappropriate activities that would reflect negatively on the Washington Corps of Foreign Military Attachés.
+Additionally, any such incidents will be reported to the U.S. State Department for possible waiver of diplomatic immunity from criminal prosecution involving foreign personnel.

 - Location of Issuing Facilities.

-Upon receipt of the signed, verified DD Form 1172-2 the applicant may proceed to any of the following locations:

-- Fort Belvoir, VA: Building #213 at 5815 20th Street, Fort Belvoir, VA 22060, between 0800-1600 hours, Monday - Friday.
-Phone: (703) 805-5578

-- Joint Base Myer-Henderson Hall,

-VA: Building #202 (Welcome

-Center), 202 Custer Road, Fort

-Myer VA 22211.between 0800 1530 hours, Monday Friday.

-Phone: (703) 696-3030

-- Walter Reed National Military Medical Center, Bethesda, MD: Building #17, First Floor, Suite 1A, 8901 Wisconsin Avenue,

-Bethesda, MD 20889, between 0730-1600 Monday, Tuesday, Wednesday, and Friday.
-Walkins anytime but appointments take priority.
+Upon receipt of the signed, verified DD Form 1172-2 the applicant may proceed to any of the following locations: - Fort Belvoir, VA: Building #213 at 5815 20th Street, Fort Belvoir, VA 22060, between 0800-1600 hours, Monday Friday.
+Phone: (703) 805-5578 - Joint Base Myer-Henderson Hall, VA: Building #202 (Welcome Center), 202 Custer Road, Fort Myer VA 22211.between 0800-1530 hours, Monday Friday.
+Phone: (703) 696-3030 - Walter Reed National Military Medical Center, Bethesda, MD: Building #17, First Floor, Suite 1A, 8901 Wisconsin Avenue, Bethesda, MD 20889, between 0730-1600 Monday, Tuesday, Wednesday, and Friday.
+Walk-ins anytime but appointments take priority.
 PH: (301) 295-0103.
 No phone appointments.
 Use web address: https://rapids-appointments.dmdc.osd.mil/.

 The locations listed above operate on a walk-in basis and are not open on U.S. holidays.
 Please call ahead to verify the hours of operation.
 The military sponsor must be in uniform and must accompany all approved dependents listed on the application in order for their cards to be issued.
-In order to complete the issuance of identification cards bring two forms of photographic identification (e.g. Diplomatic Passport; State Department ID Card; State Department Driver's License) for all applicants 16 years of age and over when presenting the approved DD Form 1172-2 for final processing.
+In order to complete the issuance of identification cards bring two forms of photographic identification (e.g. Diplomatic Passport; State Department ID Card; State Department Driver's License) for all applicants 16 years of age and over when presenting the approved DD Form 1172-2 for final processing, as well as any supporting documentation, copies of which Foreign Liaison will include with your completed DD Form 1171-2.
 For children under the age of 16, bring one form of proof of identity.

-The verified DD Form 1172-2 must be presented to one of the locations listed above within 30 calendar days of the date appearing in Section IV of the DD Form 1172-2.
+The verified DD Form 1172-2 must be presented to one of the locations listed above within 30 calendar days of the date appearing in Section III, Block 39 of the DD Form 1172-2.
 Applications presented later than 30 days will not be accepted and the applicant will be required to submit another DD Form 1172-2 to the Attaché Coordination Division for processing.